rongkangw/tp/docs/DeveloperGuide.md

 2. System displays success message
 3. System displays member with role for the event

-   Use case ends.
+   Use case ends

 **Extensions:**

 * 1a.
-Missing required parameters in command. (e.g. member index, event name, role name)
+Missing required parameters in command (e.g. member index, event name, role name)
     * 1a1.
-System informs user of missing fields.
+System informs user of missing fields

-      Use case ends.
+      Use case ends

 * 1b.
-Incorrect parameters within command. (e.g. member index out of range, event does not exist, role does not exist within the event)
+Incorrect parameters within command (e.g. member index out of range, event does not exist, role does not exist within the event)
     * 1b1.
-System informs user of incorrect parameters.
+System informs user of incorrect parameters

-      Use case ends.
+      Use case ends

 * 1c.
-Member already has the role for the event tagged to him/her already.
+Member already has the role for the event tagged to him/her already
     * 1c1.
-System informs user of invalid action.
+System informs user of invalid action

-      Use case ends.
+      Use case ends

 **UC05: Tag Member with Club Role**

-**Actor: User**

 **Preconditions:**

-* The member to be tagged to must exist in the list of members.
+* The member to be tagged to must exist in the list of members

 **Guarantees:**

-* Member has a club role.
+* Member has a club role

 **MSS:**

-1. User requests to tag a member to a certain event role
+1. User requests to tag a member to a certain club role
 2. System displays success message
-3. System displays member with role for the event
+3. System displays member updated with club role

-   Use case ends.
+   Use case ends

 **Extensions:**

 * 1a.
-Missing required parameters in command. (e.g. member index, role name)
+Missing required parameters in command (e.g. member index, role name)
     * 1a1.
-System informs user of missing fields.
+System informs user of missing fields

-      Use case ends.
+      Use case ends

 * 1b.
-Incorrect parameters within command. (e.g. member index out of range)
+Incorrect parameters within command (e.g. member index out of range)
     * 1b1.
-System informs user of incorrect parameters.
+System informs user of incorrect parameters

-      Use case ends.
+      Use case ends

-**UC06: Removing an Event**
+**UC07: Removing an Event**

-**Actor: User**

 **Preconditions:**

-* The event to be removed to must exist in the list of events.
+* The event to be removed to must exist in the list of events

 **Guarantees:**

-* The event is removed from the list of events.
+* The event is removed from the list of events

 **MSS:**